-The Sittingbourne and Sheppey Labour Party is organised geographically within the Sittingbourne and Sheppey Parliamentary Constituency, as it was set up by the Boundary Commission before the 1997 General Election.
-The constitution of the Local Party has recently changed to accommodate the Teynham and Lynsted ward which is now a part of the constituency.
+The Sittingbourne and Sheppey Labour Party is organised geographically within the Sittingbourne and Sheppey Parliamentary Constituency, which was set up by the Boundary Commission before the 1997 General Election.

-Up to the General Election of 1992, the local party was known as the Faversham Constituency Labour Party within the old Faversham constituency boundaries.
-The party was first formed after 1918, and the Faversham constituency was represented by Labour MPs Percy Wells and Terry Boston, between 1945 and 1970.
+Up until the General Election of 1992, we were part of the Faversham Constituency Labour Party which broadly encompassed the Swale Borough Council area.
+The Faversham constituency was first formed after 1918, and was represented in Parliament by Labour MPs Percy Wells and Terry Boston between 1945 and 1970.

-The Constituency Party is divided into two branches; the Sittingbourne Branch manages local campaigning in the mainland part of the Constituency, whilst Sheppey Branch looks after the Island.
+The current constituency party is divided into two branches; the Sittingbourne Branch manages local campaigning in the mainland part of the Constituency, whilst Sheppey Branch looks after the Island.

-The Sittingbourne and Sheppey constituency was represented by Labour MP Derek Wyatt, after 27 years with a Tory MP, from 1997 to 2010.
+The new constituency of Sittingbourne & Sheppey was represented by Labour MP Derek Wyatt from 1997 to 2010.

 Since the boundary changes, the Sittingbourne & Sheppey CLP has had its ups and downs locally but currently has 9 seats on Swale Borough Council.
 Following the Borough Council Elections in May 2019, along with our two Labour representatives from Faversham, we have joined with the other non-conservative parties in Swale and formed the Co-operative Alliance, with Labour Councillor Roger Truelove as Leader, to administer Swale Borough Council.